His Heart Belongs to DADA?

 Back then, he may not have wanted the school.

 From Dumbledore’s end of the equation, once the Dark Lord was no longer a clear and present danger, he needed eyes and ears inside what was left of the Dark Lord’s organization.
 Lucius Malfoy isn’t quite as much of a threat as he no doubt thinks he is, particularly after being publicly outed and kept on a short leash by his own father, but he isn’t a safe man to overlook.
 (ETA: of course Rowling doesn’t necessarily see the story from Dumbledore’s end of the equation.
-In her mind’s eye the whole world was just marking time until the it could start revolving around Harry.)
+In her mind’s eye the whole universe was just marking time until the it could start revolving around Harry.)

-Besides, “officially” it was probably the Malfoys who got Snape the job, and Lucius probably would have wanted him to stay on board and pass him word on what Albus was up to, too.
+Besides, “officially” it was probably the Malfoys who got Snape his job, and Lucius probably would have wanted him to stay on board and pass him word on what Albus was up to, too.

 And, while we’re on the subject of the cursed DADA position: why not simply discontinue the class and replace it with a class in “Magical Self Defense” which would include the sort of basic “Heath and Safety” instruction which is a required course in most secondary schools anyway.
-In addition to defense against the Dark Arts, and the information on dealing with Dark Creatures which the class already covers.
+In addition to defense against the Dark Arts, and the information on dealing with or avoiding Dark Creatures which the class already covers.
 For such a supposedly clever man Albus Dumbledore seems wonderfully deficient in common sense.

 Or maybe he decided to leave the jinx in place in order that Tom Riddle wouldn’t attempt to replace it with something worse.